Fostering Enterprise Conversations Around Data on Collaboration Platforms: Discussion

-Meanwhile, collaboration platform applications could directly support the creation of dashboard snapshots in on-demand workflows initiated by consumers, embedding \philo{}'s Component Creator and Snapshot Composer interfaces as platform extensions.
-For instance, authors could copy the URL of a dashboard and paste it into a draft message, which may prompt in-situ authoring options within the collaboration platform, leveraging tools such as Microsoft Teams' Graph Toolkit~\cite{TeamsGraphToolkit} or Slack's Block Kit~\cite{SlackBlockKit}.
-However, these integrated workflows would require a reconciliation between the intentionally simple or casual nature of interaction within collaboration platforms and the steps necessary to create and share a snapshot.
-Irrespective of whether the snapshot authoring workflow could be simplified further, a parallel stream of future work could investigate the potential of recommending snapshot components in response to an analysis of the conversation taking place within a collaboration platform channel, as well as the potential of annotating snapshots with context derived from the conversation~\cite{kong2012:graphicalOverlays,hullman2013:contextifier}.
+\bpstart{Flexible origin of creation} Data professionals may have different motivations for creating data artifacts.
+As our scenario shows, they could be internally motivated to share data artifacts at a regular cadence or to share insights found serendipitously while analyzing data; in other cases, they could be externally motivated by ad-hoc requests from colleagues.
+Given these different motivations, data professionals would benefit from the ability to initiate the creation of a data artifacts in different applications.
+For example, collaboration platforms could directly support creating data artifacts in on-demand workflows initiated by consumers, embedding the creation interfaces as platform extensions.
+Authors could copy the URL of a dashboard and paste it into a draft message, which may prompt in-situ authoring options within the collaboration platform, leveraging tools such as Microsoft Teams' Graph Toolkit~\cite{TeamsGraphToolkit} or Slack's Block Kit~\cite{SlackBlockKit}.
+However, these integrated workflows would require a deeper investigation of the trade-offs between the intentionally simple and casual nature of interactions common within collaboration platforms and the steps necessary to create an artifact.
+Irrespective of whether an authoring workflow is integrated into a collaboration platform message composition interface, it could be further simplified and scaffolded by leveraging automated or partially automated approaches to responsive design~\cite{kim:insight2021,kim:cicero2022,wu2020mobilevisfixer,kim:dupo2024} and for combining visualization and text~\cite{kong2012:graphicalOverlays,hullman2013:contextifier,graphscape}.
+To promote greater flexibility in terms of where and how data artifacts are created, future work must connect BI and communication applications through appropriate abstractions, such as by extending dashboard specifications~\cite{epperson2023declarative}.